enervifa/DynamicLanduse_SWAT_Borracho/README.md

 2. The GEE codes used to
    a.Find polygons in MAPBIOMAS that are classified as forest (silvopastoral) and pasture from 2003 o 2024 -
    b.
 Exports polygon-mean and centroid-pixel MODIS signal and match patchid with Subbasin location number

+The code of this repository was developed with the assistance of ChatGPT (OpenAI) propting initial code from myself and use it for code structuring and debugging.